What is Final Class in Java?

 In Java, some classes like String, Integer, and other wrapper classes are also proclaimed as the final class.

-To create the final class simply add the final keyword as a prefix to the class as shown in the syntax of a class given below –
+To create the final class in java simply add the final keyword as a prefix to the class as shown in the syntax of a class given below –

 final class className